Turkey travel warning: Advice for Anzac Day services at Gallipoli 2016

-Australian Government issues warning for Australians planning on travelling to Turkey to commemorate Anzac Day.
+The Australian government issues a warning for Australians planning on travelling to Turkey to commemorate Anzac Day.

 "Reconsider your need to travel" is the warning from the Australian Government for Aussies planning on commemorating Anzac Day in Turkey this year.

-The advisory comes of the back of indications that terrorists may be planning attacks on urban centres in Turkey, such as the capitol, Ankara, and the historical capitol, Istanbul.
+The advisory comes off the back of indications that terrorists may be planning attacks on urban centres in Turkey, such as the capitol, Ankara, and the historical capitol, Istanbul.

 Areas frequented by foreigners have been recently attacked, with further attacks on urban centres expected.